cronvel/kung-fig/doc/KFG.md

   by a third operand, and so on...
-* `%`, `modulo` (1+): this is the **remainder operator**: the first operand is divided by the second operand and the remainder is returned, this remainder is eventually divided by a third operand and this produce another remainder that is returned, and so on...
+* `%`, `modulo` (1+): this is the **remainder operator**: the first operand is divided by the second operand and the remainder is returned, this remainder is eventually divided by a third operand and this produce another remainder that is returned, and so on... the modulo can be negative
+* `\`, `intdiv` (1+): this is the integer division operator: the first operand is divided by the second operand, the result is eventually divided by a third operand, and so on... each division produces an integer by truncating the result (i.e. rounding toward 0)

 **Comparison operators:**